Professional Skills in Psych

 The workshops will allow the student to practice and develop practical skills such as group working, identifying personal leadership skills, reflective practice, and discussing case studies in small groups.

-Course content will include the following – • Applied psychology and career pathways – professional standards • Working across different disciplines (child, adult, learning disability, older adult) • Working as a scientist practitioner/evidence based practice • Communication across disciplines in applied psychology • Project Management • Reflective practice • Leadership • Supervision within professional practice • Equality and diversity • Avoiding burnout (workplace stress/demands/risk)
+Course content will include the following – • Applied psychology and career pathways – professional standards • Working across different disciplines (child, adult, learning disability, older adult) • Working as a scientist practitioner/evidence based practice • Communication across disciplines in applied psychology • Ethical practice and decision making • Reflective practice • Leadership • Supervision within professional practice • Equality and diversity • Avoiding burnout (workplace stress/demands/risk)

 C- to C+ - The work only demonstrates knowledge of key areas/principles of applied psychology and there is limited evidence of originality or of background study - The work contains some irrelevant material and weaknesses in structure - Arguments are presented but they lack coherence - The work contains factual errors with little evidence of problem solving - There are weaknesses in the standard of the presentation and its accuracy

 B- to B+ - Work displays sound knowledge and understanding of applied psychology but with some limitations - There is evidence of background study - There is evidence of self-reflection during group work - The work had a defined and logical structure but with some weaknesses in the way in which arguments are presented - There is some original interpretation of topics - The work is presented carefully with accurate information and few factual errors

 A- to A** - Work displays comprehensive knowledge and detailed understanding of applied psychology, reflecting extensive background study - The work displays self-reflection of own input into group work and the application of this to other areas - The work is highly focussed, well structured, logically presented and with defended arguments - The work considers the topics in an original way and demonstrates the writer’s decision-making skills in novel situations - The work is presented to a high standard with accurate information and no factual errors